 Each year the Office of Victims Advocacy hosts the annual Victim Assistance Conference.
-The conference serves as a forum for victim service providers and allied professionals to share current developments and build new collaborations.
+The free conference serves as a forum for victim service providers and allied professionals to share current developments and build new collaborations.
 Training sessions highlight practical information and emphasize a multidisciplinary approach to sharing promising practices, current research, and effective programs and policies that are victim-centered.

 Whether you serve victims of crime and crisis or manage people who do, you will find this conference an outstanding opportunity to advance your professional skills and celebrate your resilience.